 Payment plans are available!
 Learn more about how to set up monthly payments.

-With more than 90 graduate and professional programs there is something for everyone
+With 110 graduate and professional programs, there is something for everyone.

 How to apply